unionai-oss/pandera/docs/source/dataframe_schemas.rst

     `pandas prior to version 0.24.0 <https://pandas.pydata.org/pandas-docs/stable/user_guide/integer_na.html>`_,
     integer arrays cannot contain ``NaN`` values, so this schema will return a DataFrame where ``column1`` is of type ``float``.
-    :py:class:`PandasDtype` does not currently support the nullable integer array type, but you can still use the "Int64" string alias for nullable integer arrays
+    :class:`~pandera.dtypes.PandasDtype` does not currently support the nullable integer array type, but you can still use the "Int64" string alias for nullable integer arrays